-4 Eco-Friendly Alternatives To Tampons And Pads- SHE'SAID' United States
+4 Tampon Alternatives You Have To Try - SHE'SAID'

 What it is: Yes, we’re talking about the real oceanic creature here.
 Don’t freak out, they’re actually softer and more comfortable than tampons, although they aren’t exactly a vegan-friendly alternative.
 Sponges are harvested, cleaned, and dried ready for use.

 To use, lightly wet with water, squash, and insert just like a tampon.
 Perhaps one of the most appealing features of using a sea sponge is the fact they conform to your unique body shape in a way a rigid tampon never will.
 Simply give a little tug to remove it, rinse and thoroughly clean in the sink, wring it out, and then reinsert.
-When your sponge is at the end of its lifespan, its also compostable, making it the most hippy alternative to pads and tampons.
+When your sponge is at the end of its lifespan, its also compostable, making it tampon alternative option that is the most hippy.

 The downside is sea sponges do need to be regularly changed like tampons, which obviously isn’t that simple when you’re out and about for the day.
 (Wringing out a bloody sponge in a public bathroom is never particularly ideal.)
 And while they’ll keep you squeaky clean during wear, removing one can be on the messier side.